BaskaranV15/Stream_Clone/README.md

 ## Output:

 ## Result:
-A modern, responsive navigation bar using CSS Flexbox, mimicking real-world websites like Netflix.
+A modern, responsive navigation bar using CSS Flexbox, mimicking real-world websites like Netflix, Hotstar.
 This helps reinforce alignment, spacing, and layout structuring using Flexbox properties is created successfully.